haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

     SPAWN - For his immense help with testing & organizing the multiplayer community Everyone at LithFAQ - Because they're all such a helpful bunch
     <Space Intentionally Left Blank> - To whoever actually brings NOLF back from legal hell
+    And You - For enjoying such a fantastic forgotten gem